YasasRangika/apim-automating-migration-testing/README.md

 ![enter image description here](https://lh3.googleusercontent.com/g9QI09mFdSrZuRkK1zsKNrE19bnyolSnFRtF0mhujjTxwlmWbe6FktvWXy8vUvE0vlwnXDLgBDW_)

-Go through the given link in the documentation and download .jar file or .zip file and add it this directory.
+Go through the given link in the documentation and download .jar file or .zip file and add it to `<Testing_tool_HOME_PATH>/data/Access_control_migration_client` directory.
-It is essential to change required changes in code level also as follows;
+It is essential to do required changes in code level also as follows;

 Go to the `<Testing_tool_HOME_PATH>/Python/ApiMangerConfigUtil/configuring_identity_components.py`  and find below code segment,